 Depending on where you live in the world, elephants, rhinos and lions might be seen as endangered species to be protected or they might be used for pseudo-medicine, trinkets and trophies.
 Cats are beloved pets for some but for others, they are bird killers or meat.
 It can be difficult to balance cultural differences, species conservation status and ethics to find the best outcome.

 I lift the blinds on the back door and there he is.
-Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling has been sitting between the flower pots.
-As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio, then under the table where he will be safe.
-I have grown fond of this blackbird fledgling, although I know he is quite poorly.
+Every morning, the garden birds arrive for breakfast but while other birds wait in the pine trees or gather on the fence, this fledgling sits between the flower pots.
+As I open the door, he hurries forward to be first in line for the soaked mealworms I sprinkle on the patio and then under the table where he will be safe.
+I have grown fond of this blackbird fledgling, although I know he is sick.
 He can no longer fly like his sibling.
-Continue reading
+Continue reading →